 On this page, Stock Titan surfaces these SEC documents alongside AI-powered summaries designed to explain the significance of each filing in clear language.
 Users can quickly understand what a particular 8-K, 10-K, 10-Q or other form means for Global Payments’ business, how large transactions like the Worldpay acquisition are structured, and how new financings or governance changes may affect the company.
 Real-time updates from EDGAR and streamlined access to items such as Form 4 insider transaction reports help investors and researchers follow GPN’s regulatory history more efficiently.

-GLOBAL PAYMENTS INC Chief Legal Officer Dara L. Steele-Belkin reported a tax-related share disposition.
-On this Form 4, 317 shares of common stock were delivered back to the company at $82.47 per share to cover taxes triggered by the vesting of equity awards.
+GLOBAL PAYMENTS INC Chief Accounting Officer Jennifer Bozeman Whyte reported a routine tax-related share disposition.
+On the transaction date, 42 shares of common stock were transferred back to the company to cover taxes triggered by the vesting of equity awards.
+This was recorded as a tax-withholding disposition rather than an open-market sale.
+After the transaction, she directly held 8,873 shares of common stock, indicating the event was small relative to her overall reported holdings.